travis-ci/docs-travis-ci-com/user/gui-and-headless-browsers.md

 ```
 {: data-file=".travis.yml"}

-Alternatively, you can pass the `--headless` command line argument when
+Alternatively, you can pass the `-headless` command line argument when
 starting Firefox.
 For example, the following code demonstrates how you would
 set this argument using the Python client for Selenium: